Mikeysax/mikey/README.md

 ```$ mikey helperCreator fileName```

 Mikey will look through your working directory for actions/components/containers/reducers/helpers folder and create the corresponding file type.
-If none of these folders exist, mikey will create them in the root of where you ran the command.
+If none of these folders exist, Mikey will create them in the root of where you ran the command.

+Mikey also creates ```.mikeyPath``` folder in your project and saves the path of the file type generated.
+This is to optimize the speed of creation afterwards so Mikey does not have to dynamically find the folder again after each generated file.

+If your project directory changes at all, delete ```.mikeyPath``` folder to recache folder paths.
 ___
 To generate a new file and import one or multiple dependencies to top of file: